Labradoodle Puppy biting can be painful, frustrating, and worrying! But, in most cases, this is a phase that will pass in a few months.

 If your puppy is biting you when you try to play with them, try to redirect their mouths to toys, or take a break from playing until your Labradoodle calms down.

-Over-excitability can quickly spiral into aggression when nipping turns to biting.
+Over-excitability can quickly spiral into zoomies or even aggression when nipping turns to biting.

 Your best course of action is to curtail all play and games where this is even a possibility.

 Stick to calm games that will encourage your puppy to relax.
 And, make sure you have a puppy pen set up to put your Labradoodle in if they’re getting overexcited.

 Puppies need a surprising amount of rest.
 So, make sure they’re getting enough naps and calm play.
 This will also help you avoid over-excitement.

 Labradoodle puppies go through two instinctual fear periods between eight and 11 weeks and again from six to 14 months old.

 Increased growling, snarling, aggression, barking, nipping and biting is more common during these two periods.